 Tesla P40: The Best Budget GPU for Local AI

-If you want to run large language models locally and you're on a budget, the NVIDIA Tesla P40 24GB is the GPU the AI community keeps coming back to.
-At around $150 used on eBay, it gives you 24GB of VRAM - enough to run models that would require a $700+ RTX 3090 or $1,600 RTX 4090 for their VRAM capacity.
-It's not the fastest GPU, but for pure VRAM-per-dollar, nothing beats it.
+The NVIDIA Tesla P40 24GB is the GPU the AI community keeps coming back to.
+At $285 used on eBay, you get 24GB of VRAM — the same capacity as a $700+ RTX 3090 or $1,600 RTX 4090.
+Not the fastest, but for VRAM-per-dollar, nothing beats it.

 $/GB VRAM Comparison